Sigmmma/c20/src/content/hr/hr-ek/hr-foundation/readme.md

 ## Asset Browser
 Several different types of asset browser are available, however the bitmap browser currently causes TagService to crash when used.
 Appears to be designed similarly to the Content Explorer to browse data files instead of tags.

-## Run tool from Bonobo
+## Run tool from Foundation
-Bonobo can run [Tool][hr-tool] commands using the *File > Run tool* menu item, the UI makes it easy to select the command you wish to run and arguments.
+Foundation can run [Tool][hr-tool] commands using the *File > Run tool* menu item, the UI makes it easy to select the command you wish to run and arguments.

 ## Tag editing
 Changes to tag fields can be undone by <kbd>Control</kbd> + <kbd>z</kbd>.
 If you need more than just the most recent change you can use _Edit > Hold_ and _File > Fetch_. *Hold* will save the current state of the tag and *fetch* will restore that saved state.